LesleyLai/digital-garden/content/Concepts/numerical summaries of data.md

 ---
 created: 2024-08-28
-modified: 2024-09-17
+modified: 2024-09-25
 parent:
   - "[[statistics|statistics]]"
 publish: true
 tags:
   - statisticsAndDataScience
-aliases:
-  - statistic
 ---
-A numerical summary reduces all the data to simple numbers ("**statistic**").
+A numerical summary reduces all the data to simple numbers.
 This loses a lot of information.
 However, it allows for easy communication and comparisons.

+Depending on whether we are referring to a population or a sample, these numbers will either be [[./statistical parameters and estimates|parameters or estimates]].

 Major features that we can use include:
 - center: [[mean|mean]] and [[median|median]]